 Funded by The Health Resources and Services Administration (HRSA)

-Reliability of the Dartfish Video Analysis System for Evaluating the Kinematics of Reaching and walking Activities
+Reliability of the Dartfish Video Analysis System for Evaluating the Kinematics of Reaching and Walking Activities

-Principle Investigator: Dawn M. Nilsen Ed.D., OTL
+Principle Investigator: Dawn M. Nilsen Ed.D., OTR/L, FAOTA

 This pilot study is designed to examine the validity and reliability of the Dartfish system for reaching and walking activities.
 The validity and reliability of Dartfish will be determined by comparing kinematic variables captured by Dartfish with those same measurements taken simultaneously by the Vicon motion analysis system.

-Funded by the Hudson-Taconic Division of NYSOTA: 2013
+Funded by the Hudson-Taconic Division of NYSOTA, 2013

 Occupational Therapy Service–Learning in a community agency serving older adults.